laoer536/vite-react-TypeScript-TanStack-zustand-Eslint-prettier-template/README.md

 - [framer-motion](https://www.framer.com/motion/introduction/): It powers the amazing animations and interactions in Framer, the web builder for creative pros.
 Zero code, maximum speed.(If you don't need it, you can delete it.)
 - Docker support.
 - Introduce typescript, use tsx writing style.
-- Aktiver Eslint,prettier,husky,stylelint, automatisk specifikation af projektkode.
+- Aktiver Eslint9,prettier,husky,stylelint, automatisk specifikation af projektkode.

 Unplugin Utilities: